martyvona/ArduMon/README.md

 ./arduino_client PORT < ardumon_script.txt
 ```

-where `PORT` is e.g. `/dev/cu.usbserial-N` on OS X, `/dev/ttyUSBN` on Linux, `/dev/ttySN` on WSL, or `COMN` on Windows, and N is the serial port number shown in `arduino-cli board list` (or the number of the serial port corresponding to your USB-to-serial converter, if you are using one).
+where `PORT` is e.g. `/dev/cu.usbserial-N` on OS X, `/dev/ttyUSBN` on Linux, `/dev/ttySN` on WSL, or `COMN` on Windows, and N is the serial port number shown in `arduino-cli board list`.

-The included `ardumon_script.txt` is specific for the included text mode demo, but you can create other script files to work with your own ArduMon CLI implementations.
+The text file format is described at the top of `ardumon_script.txt`.
+That file is specific to the ArduMon demo server, but you can use `ardumon_client` with custom scripts to drive any other ArduMon-based CLI.
+It's also possible to simply `cat` a text file to the serial port to run ArduMon text commands, but using `ardumon_client` allows you to optionally verify the responses are as expected, or to wait for responses without verifying them as a means of [flow control](#flow-control).

+#### Binary Mode

 The binary mode native client is specific to the included binary mode demo; it runs through the same binary commands as the included `demo/binary_client`.
 First, compile and upload `demo/binary_server` but with `#define BIN_USE_SERIAL0` enabled (i.e. *un*-commented) in `binary_server.ino`.
 This will configure the Arduino binary server to use the default Serial port (the one connected to the Arduino USB interface) for binary communication, and will disable logging.
 Or, leave `BIN_USE_SERIAL0` disabled and use an external USB-to-serial converter to connect the Serial1 interface on pins 10 (RX) and 11 (TX) to the PC.
 Then run